Welcome to the Cloudways website migration tutorial.

 - Install the Cloudways WordPress Migrator!

-If you choose option 2 – follow the steps below:
+If you choose option 2 – follow these steps:

 Step 1: Install the plugin Cloudways WordPress Migrator.